PeterZhizhin/HSE-DeepLearning-NCSN/README.md

 ## Results

 The final report about the recreation is available in Russian language.
-You can read it in the repository here: [](https://github.com/PeterZhizhin/HSE-DeepLearning-NCSN/blob/master/Report/NCSN_homework_report.pdf).
+You can read it in the repository [here](https://github.com/PeterZhizhin/HSE-DeepLearning-NCSN/blob/master/Report/NCSN_homework_report.pdf).

 ### MNIST